10. Anthill Loop

 Primary old growth features

-Mixed Douglas-fir and true fir old growth.
+Very large Pacific silver fir; mixed Douglas-fir and noble fir old growth.

 Description